 Helping One Another

 There was a reason our great-grandparents had barn raisings and roofing parties.
-They knew how important it was to help out a neighbor because when they needed help, that's who they'd be calling on.
+They knew how important community sufficiency vs. self-sufficiency was because when they needed help, that's who they'd be calling on.

 Communities banded together to help those who ran into misfortune.